End of restrictions linked to the COVID 19 health crisis

 ArriveCAN is a Canadian government application.
 It manages the information of travellers entering Canada since the COVID-19 pandemic.
 It facilitates compliance with Canada’s public health requirements.

 The ArriveCAN app was implemented in November 2020.
 As of May 2023, travelers are no longer required to complete ArriveCAN within 72 hours of their arrival in Canada.

-Since November 30, 2021, you must be vaccinated to enter Canada.
-Tests negative for COVID-19 are no longer accepted to enter the territory.
-Airlines are responsible for checking the vaccination status of all travelers before boarding.
+As of May 2023, it is no longer necessary to be vaccinated to enter Canada.
+Negative tests for COVID-19 are also no longer required for entry.
+Airlines no longer check the vaccination status of all travelers before boarding.

 Canadian residents no longer need to present a negative COVID-19 test to leave Canadian territory.